crrdlx/hostr/README.md

 You don't want to over-post on Hive.
 To avoid over-posting, Hostr has two versions of the script:

 1.  **bidirectional-longform.js**

 - Nostr ➡️ Hive - Listens *only* for kind 30023 (long form) Nostr notes to bridge over to Hive.
 Kind 1 short form notes are ignored.

 - Hive ➡️ Nostr - Any Hive post over 380 characters gets truncated as a kind 1 (short form) Nostr note (with a link back to the full Hive post).

- 2. **bidirectional-shortform.js**
+2.  **bidirectional-bridge.js**

 - Nostr➡️Hive - This script listens for both kind 1 (short form) and kind 30023 (long form) Nostr notes and bridges both over to Hive.
+Kind 1 Nostr short form notes are posted to Hive as PeakD Snaps.
+Kind 30023 Nostr long form notes are posted as top level Hive posts.

 - Hive ➡️ Nostr - Same as above (380+ is truncated).

 Which script version should I use?

-1. If you post frequently on Nostr (more than 2 times per day?), the bidirectional-longform.js script is likely best.
+1. If you post frequently on Nostr (2+ long form posts?
+5+ short form notes?), the bidirectional-longform.js script is likely best.
 Per Hive community norms, you don't want to post too often on there.
 With this script version, only long form notes will bridge over from Nostr to Hive.

-   - For newcomers to Hive, I would start with this script to be safe.
+- For newcomers to Hive, I would start with this script to be safe due to both Hive community norms and resource credit concerns.

-   - If in doubt, **use this script**.
+- If in doubt, **use this longform (lf) script**.

-3. If you post infrequently on Nostr (2 times per day or fewer?), the bidirectional-shortform.js (both kinds 1 and 30023) might work fine for you.
+3. If you post infrequently on Nostr (2 long form posts per day or fewer?
+A handful of short form posts per day?), the bidirectional-bridge.js (bridging both kinds 1 and 30023) might work fine for you.

 ## Nostr users - how to begin